Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 A podcast post is where you embed a podcast player in your blog.

-If you have a podcast, it is essential you create this type of post.
-You should include a transcript of the podcast, show notes and any links mentioned in your podcast episode in your podcast post.
+If you have a podcast, you must create this type of post.
+You should include a transcript of the podcast, show notes, and any links mentioned in your podcast episode in your podcast post.

 You should also include an email subscription form to collect email addresses.